MeioJane/CHR/README.md

     bash CHR/runme.sh
     ```
 ## Checkpoint
-If you only want to test images, you can download[Resnet101-CHR](https://pan.baidu.com/s/1dLgB8vpNccr_yoSvLkIOnQ)
+If you only want to test images, you can download here.
+[Resnet101-CHR](https://pan.baidu.com/s/1dLgB8vpNccr_yoSvLkIOnQ)
 ## Citation
 If you use the code in your research, please cite: